rebleo/webProduction2019/README.md

 ---
 #### Method of Evaluation:
-1. Regular assignments: Course Blog + Wiki + Code + Technical Exercises (30% of grade) will be executed through the semester by following in class demonstrations, online tutorials and assigned readings.
+1. Regular assignments (40% of grade): will be executed through the semester by following in class demonstrations + exercises, online tutorials and assigned readings.
 These exercises will be essential for learning markup and coding and to successfully complete more complex projects.

-2. Class Participation (20% of grade): Please arrive to class on time.
+2. Class Participation (30% of grade): Please arrive to class on time.
 Please do the assigned readings and come to class prepared to share your reflections - active and informed discussion makes the course more interesting for everyone.
 Attendance to all classes is required and attendance is taken at each class.

-3. Midterm Project (25% of grade)
-4. Final Project (25% of grade) due during Final Week of Classes
+3. Final Project (30% of grade) due during Final Week of Classes

 ---

-#### Class Blogs:

----

 #### “Share” (or the class Wiki):
 The class wiki - is where the rest of the syllabus including each day's resources, in-class and take-home assignments will be found.

+To contribute to the wiki you must set up a [Github](http://www.github.com) account.
+We will do this in class on the first day.
 To turn in your homework you must link to it every day using [Markdown](https://www.markdownguide.org/).
 You are required to post on the wiki.
-To contribute to the wiki you must set up a [Github](http://www.github.com) account.
-We will do this in class on the first day.

 ---